GDPR fines and the impact on enterprise cybersecurity

 Teams try to answer this question with manual processes involving spreadsheets and gut feelings, which is painful, untimely, and inaccurate.

 The answer is not necessarily to buy more tools, it’s to invest in the right tools, and make sure they are working effectively.
-In a recent study, Panaseer found that companies are using 50+ security tools, but that security teams have no real way of knowing whether the tools they have invested in are fully deployed.
+In a recent study on visibility in cybersecurity, Panaseer found that companies are using 50+ security tools, but that security teams have no real way of knowing whether the tools they have invested in are fully deployed.
 A large number of tools can lead to false confidence in coverage.

 However, they can look at those £183m and £99m figures and see there is now a business case to make sure that ‘security arrangements’, (that is to say security controls) are running as they should be.
 In order to do this, and to effectively demonstrate due care, enterprise companies need to continuously run automated, real-time assurance on their security controls.
 It is rare for companies to run a Continuous Controls Monitoring (CCM) platform, or similar, when it should become standard practice to consider them as part of a mature security program.